Image courtesy of Marc Murphy Cartoons

 Churchill Downs tweeted yesterday, “Not since Colonel Matt Winn has there ever been a person so associated as the face of Churchill Downs and the Kentucky Derby than John Asher.”

 Based on that tweet alone, I think it is safe to say Asher will be remembered just as he had hoped.
 It is easy to imagine that Matt Winn would have loved him; everyone else seemed to love him, and he certainly contributed to the sport of horse racing and the vitality of the Kentucky Derby.

 Before Asher joined Churchill Downs in 1997, he was an award-winning journalist.
-His reporting for WHAS-AM and WAVE-AM in Louisville earned him five Eclipse Awards for “Outstanding National Radio Coverage of Thoroughbred Racing,” a National Headliner and Scripps-Howard Award.
-The Associated Press recognized him seven times as Kentucky large market radio’s “Best Reporter.”
-He was also recognized by the Society of Professional Journalists, Radio and Television News Directors Association and Kentucky Broadcasters Association.
+His reporting for WHAS-AM and WAVE-AM in Louisville earned him five Eclipse Awards for “Outstanding National Radio Coverage of Thoroughbred Racing,” a National Headliner, and Scripps-Howard Award.
+In addition, the Associated Press recognized him seven times as Kentucky large market radio’s “Best Reporter.”
+He was also recognized by the Society of Professional Journalists, Radio and Television News Directors Association, and Kentucky Broadcasters Association.

-The list of Asher’s contributions to horse racing, the Kentucky Derby, and Churchill Downs is long.
+Asher’s contributions to horse racing, the Kentucky Derby, and Churchill Downs are long.

 What animated his excellence?

 1. Moxie is rooted in joy.

 Asher grew up on a farm in Leitchfield, Ky.
 Like most Kentuckians; his family looked forward to the first Saturday in May with great anticipation.